naughtius-maximus-8492/wireguard-tunnel-forwarding/README.md

 **It is also recommended to run these commands as root on the peer and server as this touches many places where root can only access**

-## Generating Public/Private keys
+## Setting up peer and server configs
+### Wireguard Key Pairs
-On both the client and server, run this command in a dedicated area for your keys.
+On both the peer and server, run this command in a dedicated area for your keys.
 For example:
 ```
 # Use your user home dir
 cd ~